n1az/DeffieHellman/README.md

-# DeffieHellman
+# DiffieHellman
-An OOP implementation of Deffie Hellman key exchange algorithm in python.
+An OOP implementation of Diffie Hellman key exchange algorithm in python.

 #everything is randomly selected and verified by taking the range of PRIME.